 - But realistically, it’s easier to just tweet from your phone.

-- There have also been reports that many gamers in the 80s and 90s use the NES expansion port as a hiding spot for joints.
+- There have also been reports that many gamers in the 80s and 90s used the NES expansion port as a hiding spot for joints.

 The N64 Expansion Port: Boosting Gameplay with Gaming Technology

-Most retro console gaming enthusiasts know that the N64 console comes equipped with a useful memory expansion port on the top of the machine.
+- Most retro console video game fans know that the N64 console comes equipped with a useful.

-Like any other memory expansion feature, this n64 expansion port is used to boost the system’s RAM.
+- Like any other memory expansion feature, this N64 expansion port boosts the system’s RAM.

-This speeds up certain game features and decreases lag when there’s a lot of in-game action happening all at once.
+- This speeds up certain game features and reduces lag when there’s a lot of in-game action at once.

-Some Nintendo 64 games, like Donkey Kong 64, require a memory expansion pack in order to run.
+- Some Nintendo 64 games, such as Donkey Kong 64, require a memory expansion pack to run.
 You already knew all of this, didn't you?

 What About the N64 Expansion Port?
 Exploring Compatibility with N64DD(Nintendo 64 Disk Drive)